Memory is a strange thing.

 Going to the strip can be a bit of a pain after a long day of shopping, dining and possibly drinking, giving this hotel an advantage.

-Some rooms do have balconies that overlook Gatlinburg and the mountains.
+Some rooms do have balconies that overlook Gatlinburg and the mountain views.
 If a room with a view is important to you, it might be worth calling the hotel directly to make your booking.

 The stone Courtyard, with plenty of soft seating and a large fire pit, is perfect for hanging out with friends and talking after a long day on the strip.

-The Courtyard Marriot features all of the standard in-room amenities plus an indoor pool, an on-site bar and an outdoor hot tub.
+The Courtyard Marriot features all of the standard in-room amenities plus an indoor pool, a fitness center, an on-site bar and an outdoor hot tub.

 Check for current deals on the Courtyard Marriott Gatlinburg on Booking.com.